-A client may validate its cached version of attributes for a file by fetching only the change attribute and assuming that if the change attribute has the same value as it did when the attributes were cached, then no attributes have changed.
-The possible exception is the attribute time_access.
+A client may validate its cached version of attributes for a file by fetching just both the change and time_access attributes and assuming that if the change attribute has the same value as it did when the attributes were cached, then no attributes other than time_access have changed.
+The reason why time_access is also fetched is because many servers operate in environments where the operation that updates change does not update time_access.
+For example, POSIX file semantics do not update access time when a file is modified by the write system call.
+Therefore, the client that wants a current time_access value should fetch it with change during the attribute cache validation processing and update its cached time_access.